-Mr. Zhang Senquan, formerly known as Zhang Min, aged 46, was appointed as an independent non-executive director of the Company on 25 October 2016.
+Mr. Zhang Senquan, formerly known as Zhang Min, aged 47, was appointed as an Independent Non-executive Director of the Company on 25 October 2016.
 Mr. Zhang is the chief executive officer of Zhong Rui Capital (Hong Kong) Limited (中瑞資本(香港)有限公司) and the audit principal of Nortex (HK) CPA Limited.
-Mr. Zhang is also an independent non-executive director of Natural Food International Holding Limited, the shares of which are listed on the Stock Exchange (stock code: 1837); an independent non-executive director of Sang Hing Holdings (International) Ltd., the shares of which are listed on the Stock Exchange (stock code: 1472); an independent non-executive director of Strawbear Entertainment Group, the shares of which are listed on the Stock Exchange (stock code: 2125); and the company secretary of China General Education Group Limited (stock code: 2175) and Guanze Medical Information Industry (Holding) Co., Ltd. (stock code: 2427).
+Mr. Zhang is also an independent non-executive director of Natural Food International Holding Limited, the shares of which are listed on the Stock Exchange (stock code: 1837); an independent non-executive director of Strawbear Entertainment Group, the shares of which are listed on the Stock Exchange (stock code: 2125); and the company secretary of China General Education Group Limited (stock code: 2175) and Guanze Medical Information Industry (Holding) Co., Ltd. (stock code: 2427).
 He is a member of Hong Kong Institute of Certified Public Accountants, China Institute of Certified Public Accountants and American Institute of Certified Public Accountants.
 Mr. Zhang used to be the independent director of Topchoice Medical Investment Co.
-Inc., the shares of which are listed on the Shanghai Stock Exchange (stock code: 600763SH), from December 2014 to March 2017, the independent non-executive director of Casablanca Group Limited, the shares of which are listed on the Stock Exchange (stock code: 2223), from April 2015 to April 2018, the independent non-executive director of Bonny International Holding Limited, the shares of which are listed on the Stock Exchange (stock code: 1906), from March 2019 to June 2020, the independent non-executive director of Beijing Digital Telecom Co., Ltd. (北京迪信通商貿股份有限公司), the shares of which are listed on the Stock Exchange (stock code: 6188), from June 2018 to June 2021, and the independent director of Jiangsu Aidea Pharmaceutical Co., Ltd. (江蘇艾迪藥業股份有限公司), the shares of which are listed on the Sci-Tech Innovation Board of the Shanghai Stock Exchange (stock code: 688488SH), from May 2019 to March 2022.
-Mr. Zhang was the managing director of Southwest Securities International Securities Limited, the shares of which are listed on the Stock Exchange (stock code: 812) from February 2016 to March 2020.
+Inc., the shares of which are listed on the Shanghai Stock Exchange (stock code: 600763SH), from December 2014 to March 2017; the independent non-executive director of Casablanca Group Limited, the shares of which are listed on the Stock Exchange (stock code: 2223), from April 2015 to April 2018; the independent non-executive director of Bonny International Holding Limited, the shares of which are listed on the Stock Exchange (stock code: 1906), from March 2019 to June 2020; the independent non-executive director of Beijing Digital Telecom Co., Ltd. (北京迪信通商貿股份有限公司), the shares of which are listed on the Stock Exchange (stock code: 6188), from June 2018 to June 2021; and the independent director of Jiangsu Aidea Pharmaceutical Co., Ltd. (江蘇艾迪藥業股份有限公司), the shares of which are listed on the Sci-Tech Innovation Board of the Shanghai Stock Exchange (stock code: 688488SH), from May 2019 to March 2022.
+Mr. Zhang was the managing director of Southwest Securities International Securities Limited, the shares of which are listed on the Stock Exchange (stock code; 812) from February 2016 to March 2020; and the independent non-executive director of Sang Hing Holdings (International) Ltd., the shares of which are listed on the Stock Exchange (stock code: 1472), from January 2020 to April 2023.
 He was the chief financial officer and joint company secretary of Huazhong In-Vehicle Holdings Company Limited, the shares of which are listed on the Stock Exchange (stock code: 6830) from May 2014 to July 2015.
 He served as head of the Strategic Development Department of Goodbaby International Holdings Limited, the shares of which are listed on the Stock Exchange (stock code: 1086), from March 2013 to April 2014.
 He has more than 10 years of professional experience in accounting and auditing, and worked at Ernst & Young, KPMG and Deloitte Touche Tohmatsu serving several positions from audit staff to audit partner from 1999 to 2012.
 Mr. Zhang received his bachelor's degree in economics from Fudan University in 1999.